microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md

 ##### Summary

-Identifies a text view margin that contains other margins.
+Identifies a text view margin placement.

 <a name='M-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-Custom-System-String-'></a>
 ### Custom(value) `method`